kmruiz/kmr.today/posts/2025-05-04-software-that-changes.md

 be included in the final price?
 Now billing depends on shipping and there is a circular dependency.
 And this happens because the business logic decided that they need to be coupled.
 There is no way around that.

-Forcing decoupling here creates fiction, not clarity.
+Forcing decoupling here creates friction, not clarity.

 #### Two modules are at least as coupled as the business requirements they implement.